maggo/gdq-schedule/README.md

 # *GDQ Scheduling App

-This app lets you easily select your favorite SGDQ speedruns and get a calendar-like overview of past and future runs.
+This app lets you easily select your favorite *GDQ speedruns and get a calendar-like overview of past and future runs.
+Never miss a run again because you fell asleep at the wrong time!

 >Disclaimer:
 >